 “We’ve been in some places for years and seen little change, so we had to stop doing the same things,” says Christine.
 “In Nakuru, we are using modern technology to make sure children receive justice.”

 The INSPIRE strategies are evidence-based strategies that ensure efforts to end violence are effective and long-lasting.
 The Ending Violence Against Children Resolution in U.S. Congress would implement these proven strategies in the the U.S.’s ongoing work to end violence, making the world a safer place for everyone.
-Use your voice to Congress to support this resolution!
+The bill has passed the House, now, ask your Senator to support the bill to address, prevent, and end violence against children!

 **When you submit your details, you agree to receive occasional updates about World Vision’s campaigns.
 You can unsubscribe at any time.